patrickarlt/acetate-site/src/documentation/partials.md

 <meta name="description" content="{{description}}">{% endraw %}
 ```

-Now that we have defined a tempalte file we can inclucde it accross multupile pages with `{% raw %}{% include '_partial' %}{% endraw %}`.
-Like with layouts you dont have to include the file extension and the path is relative to your source folder.
+Now that we have defined a template file we can inclucde it across multiple pages with `{% raw %}{% include '_partial' %}{% endraw %}`.
+Like with layouts you don't have to include the file extension and the path is relative to your source folder.

 <code class="filename">src/contact.html</code>